lkhellah/webdev-labs/reflection.md

 - I used the videos to complete the exercises
 - I found the exercises fun, and the videos helped explain the info well
 - selector specificty was a little confusing

+### flexbox , css-grid, bootstrap

+- I used the videos to complete the exercises
+- There were lots of exercises so I appreciated the in depth tutorial in the playlists
+- I think everythig was explained well, and can't think of another practice to explain it better